syranide/react-swf/npm-react-swf/README.md

 # react-swf

 Shockwave Flash Player component for React.

-Only 1.1kb.
+Supports all browsers supported by React.

 ```
 <ReactSWF